u01jmg3/docs/structure.md

 <a name="the-events-directory"></a>
 #### The Events Directory

-This directory does not exist by default, but will be created for you by the `event:generate` and `make:event` Artisan commands.
+This directory does not exist by default but will be created for you by the `event:generate` and `make:event` Artisan commands.
 The `Events` directory houses [event classes](/docs/{{version}}/events).
 Events may be used to alert other parts of your application that a given action has occurred, providing a great deal of flexibility and decoupling.

 <a name="the-exceptions-directory"></a>
 #### The Exceptions Directory